Rick1310/TwitOff-20/README.md

 # TwitOff-20
-Flas web app to compare tweets posted by users.
+Flask web app to compare tweets posted by users.